chanitypham/best-chatgpt-prompts/README.md

 If you’re new to ChatGPT or looking to enhance your prompt-crafting skills, we’ve included a **Guide to Effective Prompting**.
 This section provides useful tips and examples on how to structure prompts for better results, allowing you to leverage the full power of ChatGPT in your projects. -->

 ## 🔧 Build Your Own Prompts or Prompt Chains
-For users looking to **customize their own prompts or build prompt chains**, we recommend using **MindPal**'s [Prompt Builder Tool](https://mindpal.space/tool/chain-of-prompt-builder).
+For users looking to **build their own prompts or build prompt chains**, we recommend using **MindPal**'s [Prompt Builder Tool](https://mindpal.space/tool/chain-of-prompt-builder).
 It’s a powerful tool that enables you to create highly tailored prompts, whether you need one-off prompts or a sequence of interconnected prompts.

 Happy Prompting!